tapio/live-server/README.md

 	host: "0.0.0.0", // Set the address to bind to.
 Defaults to 0.0.0.0.
 	root: "/public", // Set root directory that's being server.
 Defaults to cwd.
 	open: false, // When false, it won't load your browser by default.
+	ignore: 'scss,my/templates', // comma-separated string for paths to ignore
 	file: "index.html", // When set, serve this file for every 404 (useful for single-page applications)
 	wait: 1000 // Waits for all changes, before reloading.
 Defaults to 0 sec.
 };